ResearchObject/governance/org-docs/STEERING-COMMITTEE.md

 Members are appointed to the steering committee as individuals, not as representatives of their organization.
 Affiliations are (optionally) listed here in line with scholarly practice, with no implication that the organization is represented by the steering committee member.

-NOTE: 2025-01-02 The three names listed below form an initial steering committee.
-The committee invites RO-Crate community members who contributed to the development of RO-Crate v1.2 during 2024 (by attending at least five meetings, or by contributing to github activity) to apply with a pull request adding their name to the list below.
-The committee will vote to approve applications (which will require unanimity) in early February after which the new committee will appoint a chair.
+NOTE: 2025-01-02 The three people listed below form an initial Steering Committee.
+The committee invites RO-Crate community members who contributed to the development of RO-Crate v1.2 during 2024  to apply with a pull request adding their name to the list below.
+The committee will vote to approve applications (each of which will require unanimous approval) in early February, to constitute a Steering Committee after which the new committee will appoint a chair, and consider applications from others to join the group as part of its ongoing business.

 | **NAME** | **email** | **Affiliated Organization** | **ORCiD** | **github ID** |
 | ---      | ---       | ---                                    | ---       |  --|